sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/ATTRIBUTION.md

 ## What this portfolio adds

 The Academy codelabs provide the learning path.
-This repository records Sonia's own execution layer around that work:
+This repository records my own execution layer around that work:

 - implementation organization and architecture notes;
 - deployment and validation evidence;